DestroyerBDT/filterlists/README.md

 <br> Cleans up some of the clutter on YouTube.

 4) [**CutCut**](https://github.com/DestroyerBDT/CutClut) (199 rules) | [subscribe](https://subscribe.adblockplus.org/?location=https://raw.githubusercontent.com/DestroyerBDT/CutClut/refs/heads/main/CutClut.txt)
+<be> Removes premium content ads, privacy policies, and other unnecessary elements

 ### Paywalls
 To most effectively bypass paywalls, use the **Bypass Paywalls Clean** [extension](https://github.com/bpc-clone/bpc_updates/releases).
 The blocklists are limited in what they can do and are therefore **optional**.